pytorch/pytorch/CONTRIBUTING.md

   ENV_KEY1=ENV_VAL1[, ENV_KEY2=ENV_VAL2]* python setup.py develop
   ```
 * If you run into issue running `git submodule update --init --recursive --jobs 0`.
 Please try the following:
-  - If you encountered error such as
+  - If you encounter an error such as
     ```
     error: Submodule 'third_party/pybind11' could not be updated
     ```
     check whether your Git local or global config file contains any `submodule.*` settings.
 If yes, remove them and try again.
     (please reference [this doc](https://git-scm.com/docs/git-config#Documentation/git-config.txt-submoduleltnamegturl) for more info).

-  - If you encountered error such as
+  - If you encounter an error such as
     ```
     fatal: unable to access 'https://github.com/pybind11/pybind11.git': could not load PEM client certificate ...
     ```